Buying Property in Malaysia Step by Step Guide

 When choosing a location, consider:

 Popular urban areas often attract higher demand.
-Furthermore it making them suitable for both own stay and investment.
+Furthermore, it makes them suitable for both own-stay and investment purposes.

 Step 3: Appoint a Licensed Real Estate Agent